RuiNelson/rigol2spice/README.md

 For example `rigol2spice.exe --shift l5ms --cut 7.5ms --repeat 3` will result in:

-1. Nullify the first 5 milliseconds of the capture, and bring the waveform 5 ms to the left
+1. Nullify the first 5 milliseconds of the capture, and bring the waveform 5ms to the left
-2. Remove everything after the new 7.5 ms mark.
-(12.5 ms in the original waveform), the total width of the waveform is now 7.5 ms.
+2. Remove everything after the new 7.5ms mark.
+(12.5ms in the original waveform), the total width of the waveform is now 7.5ms.
-3. Repeat the same 7.5 ms three times, the resulting PWL file is 22.5 ms in lenght
+3. Repeat the same 7.5ms three times, the resulting PWL file is 30ms in lenght

 ### Downsampling and Post-Processing